By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 Cons: Accessing and editing existing

-might be less efficient.
-If number ofLink
+Linkmight be less efficient.
+If number ofLinkobjects maintained increases,ArrayListmay not be optimal.

 -